daveliepmann/vdquil/README.md

 Similar work has been done with Matt Pearson's [Generative Art](https://github.com/quil/quil/blob/master/examples/gen_art/README.md).

 My goals are to exactly match the Processing code's output and to write idiomatic Clojure.
 If you find an error (or just something non-idiomatic to Clojure) please contact me via github or via email (first name, period, last name, gmail).
+Pull requests welcome too.

 ### Running the exercises
 To see these sketches in action, first walk through the preprocessing, then data, then figures.
 For example, for Chapter 5: